 Profiles on the services available for children and youth with mental health problems were collected from MCFD and health authorities.
 MCFD CYMH regional contacts were presented with a table consisting of a list of publicly funded child and youth mental health services.
 MCFD CYMH regional contacts indicated whether the services existed in the Local Service Area (LSA) and the age group that each service served.
 Similarly, regional contacts from each health authority (excluding the PHSA) were presented with a table consisting of a list of health services and programs for youth ages 16 to 18 with mental health problems.
-Regional contacts indicated whether the service existed in the Local Service Service existed in the Health Service and programs for youth ages 16 to 18 with mental health problems.
 Regional contacts indicated whether the services existed in the Health Service Delivery Area (HSDA) and the age group that each service served.